Tools and Materials

 Understanding Nail Guns and How They Work

 - Cordless Nail Guns: These guns are powered by rechargeable batteries, making them easy to use anywhere.
-Some models also use gas canisters for added power, which are ideal for tougher materials and demanding tasks.
+Some models also use gas canisters for added power, which is ideal for tougher materials and demanding tasks.

-understand its parts, like the magazine, trigger and safety features, for
+For proper use and safety, check your nail gun’s user manual to understand its parts, like the magazine, trigger and safety features.

 Types of Nail Guns